TABLE OF CONTENTS

 How the Cannabis Industry Helps Veterans

 Many cannabis businesses see the impact they can have on veterans and how veterans can equally support their business.
 Here are a few organizations that currently support veterans in the marijuana industry:

 - THC Design – THC Design provides a marijuana cultivation internship program for veterans

 - Buds for Vets – A Florida-based organization that helps veterans get access to medical cannabis.
 They provide subsidized doctor screenings where it is legal.

 - Battle Brothers Foundation – Battle Brothers offers mentorship and apprenticeship trade programs to enable veterans to break into the industry and gain medical treatment.

 - Veterans Cannabis Project – A nonprofit organization committed to educating lawmakers and veterans about the benefits of medical cannabis use.

 Veterans and cannabis have a long history together and the industry owes veterans a lot of gratitude for their service and their ties to the cannabis industry.

 Cannabis Education at a Discount for Veterans

 Cannabis Training University, the world’s most renowned industry training institute, offers a 10% discount to veterans with proof of military background.
 Students can learn how to grow cannabis, cook with cannabis, use cannabis as medicine, find employment in the industry, and start a business.
-Enroll in the best online cannabis college today!
+Enroll in the best best online cannabis school today!